- What are complementary and alternative methods?

 More information from your American Cancer Society

 The following information on complementary and alternative therapies may also be helpful to you.
-These materials may be found on our website, www.cancer.org, or ordered from our toll-free number, 1-800-227-2345.
+These materials may read online or ordered from our toll-free number, 1-800-227-2345.

 American Cancer Society Operational Statement on Complementary and Alternative Methods of Cancer Management